 Qiviut (KIH-vee-yoot) – The warm under-wool of the musk ox spun into yard and knitted into hats, scarves and other garments.
 It's stronger and eight-times warmer than wool from sheep and softer than silk or cashmere.

 Ulu – The Alaska Native people of northern Alaska invented this knife centuries ago.
 It is used for hunting, fishing, skinning, filleting and every other imaginable domestic cutting need by the Eskimo people.
 Nowadays, replicas can be purchased at any souvenir shop in Alaska.

 Alyeska (al-lee-YES-ka) – One of the original names for Alaska, Alyeska is an Aleut word meaning “the great land.”

 Kenai (KEY-nigh) – A community in Southcentral Alaska in the Kenai Peninsula Borough and the name of a major river popular for fishing.

 Matanuska – Susitna (mat-uh-NOO-skuh soo-SIT-na) – This region includes Palmer, Wasilla, Big Lake and Willow and is also known as Mat-Su or the Valley.

 Seward (SOO-ward) – A community in the Kenai Peninsula Borough named after William H. Seward, United States Secretary of State, who engineered the purchase of Alaska from the Russians.

 Valdez (val-DEEZ) – A community located in Prince William Sound and where the terminus of the Alyeska Trans Alaska Pipeline System is located.

-Thank you to Visit Anchorage for sharing this list of Alaska words and phrases to help us all be better travelers and make our next Alaska visit that much more enjoyable!
+Thank you to Visit Anchorage for sharing this list of Alaska words, slang terms, and phrases to help us all be better travelers and make our next Alaska visit that much more enjoyable!